mertgurkan0/Retinanet-Utils/README.md

 ## TO-DO
 > 1. Currently commited with initial formats of ipynb files.
-I will add more guidelines to them
+I will add more guidelines to them.
 > 2. Will add a documentation.
 > 3. Preparing Python executables for these notebooks.